 - Providing overall support to mental health patients.

-If a job as a mental health rehabilitation assistant or peer support associate sounds like something you could do, here’s how to go about finding the right school for you.
+If a job as a Behavioral Health assistant or peer support associate sounds like something you could do, here’s how to go about finding the right school for you.

-A certificate in the field, which takes less than a year to complete, is adequate for working as a mental health assistant or peer support associate.
+A certificate in the field, which takes less than a year to complete, is adequate for working as a Behavioral Health assistant or peer support associate.
 You’ll want to research programs or schools that offer this program and have accreditation and the opportunity for certification by the state or certifying body.

 You’ll fill out an admissions form, gather transcripts, and pay any fees.
 In some cases, you can even complete your high school diploma while you’re training for a career!

 Once you’re accepted, you’ll enter the program and learn all about mental health and the duties you need.
-For busy adults looking for a career change, this is advisable and encouraged due to work duties.
+This is advisable and encouraged for busy adults looking for a career change due to work duties.
 You will have the flexibility to complete the program from the convenience of your own home to meet assignment deadlines.

-Once you’re close to graduation, depending on your state’s requirements, you may need to apply for certification and licensing.
+Once you’re close to graduation, you may need to apply for certification and licensing depending on your state’s requirements.
 Even if your state doesn’t require a ton of licensing, it may help with job opportunities and salary in the long run.

 Many schools teach you the skills you need to land the job you want.
 For example, they coach you through interviewing skills and how you need to format your resume to stand out from the crowd.
 Some schools reach out to recruiting companies and send them graduates from their schools for their first entry-level job.